TMEA Exhibit Rules & Regulations

 F. Show Logo

 As a TMEA exhibitor, you may use the official show logo to promote your attendance at the TMEA Clinic/Convention, subject to restrictions.
-Said logo will be sent to all exhibitors.
+Access to this logo will be provided to all exhibitors.

 G. Copyright License(s)